AI as multiplier, discipline as durability

 The honest summary: AI is a multiplier where your output is well-specified; it's a coin flip where your thinking is well-specified; and it's a liability where the work requires judgment you haven't externalized.
 Calibrate accordingly.

-The conventional view is that solo dev = bus factor of 1, which is as bad as it gets.
-AI augmentation doesn't change that — if anything it makes it worse, because more is being shipped per unit of person-time, so more is at risk.
+Conventional wisdom: solo dev = bus factor 1 (worst possible).
+AI augmentation makes it worse because more ships per unit of person-time, so more is at risk.

-I'd argue the opposite: a solo dev with the system above has a higher bus factor than a solo dev without it.
-Not infinitely high — bus factor 1 is still 1 in absolute terms.
-But the work is more recoverable.
-Here's why.
+Counterargument: a solo dev with the system above has a higher effective bus factor than a solo dev without it.

-If I disappeared tomorrow and someone else inherited ECM:
+If I disappeared tomorrow and someone else inherited ECM, they'd inherit:

 The interesting corollary: companies hiring senior engineers should be looking for ADR sets in their portfolios, not LinkedIn endorsements.
 An engineer with 38 well-maintained ADRs in a personal project demonstrates a discipline that's vanishingly rare and trivially transferable to any codebase.